Magrathea-Pathfinder: A 3D adaptive-mesh code for geodesic ray tracing in $N$-body simulations: Tests and convergence study

 \section{Tests and convergence study}

-In this section we perform several tests to check the convergence of the numerical methods described in \cref{sec:methods}.
-To do so, we use \codename{} on the RayGal simulation\footnote{\url{https://cosmo.obspm.fr/public-datasets/}} (Rasera et al. in prep) which is based on the PM-AMR RAMSES code \citep{teyssier2002cosmological}.
+In this section we describe several tests that we used to check the convergence of the numerical methods described in \cref{sec:methods}.
+To this end, we used \codename{} on the RayGal simulation\footnote{\url{https://cosmo.obspm.fr/public-datasets/}} \citep{rasera2021raygal} which is based on the PM-AMR RAMSES code \citep{teyssier2002cosmological}.
 This simulation has evolved $4096^3$ particles (and as many coarse cells) in a (2.625~$h^{-1}$Gpc)$^3$ volume, with the $\Lambda$CDM, WMAP-7 year data best-fit parameters \citep{komatsu2011seven}.
-The RayGal simulation outputs three light-cones using the onion-shell method: a full-sky light-cone and two narrow cones with 2500 and 400 deg$^2$ aperture which reach a maximum redshift of $z = 0.5, 2$ and 10 respectively.
+The RayGal simulation outputs three light cones using the onion-shell method: a full-sky light cone and two narrow cones with 2500 and 400 deg$^2$ aperture which reach a maximum redshift of $z = 0.5, 2$ and 10 respectively.